-I also fell for a girl – which led to more anxiety, yay!
-That didn’t work out so well and we drifted apart, from bing best friends to acquaintances at best.
+I also fell for a girl – which led to more anxiety.
+That didn’t work out so well and we drifted apart, from being best friends to acquaintances at best.
 That broke my heart more than anything because I care for her so much.
 Things are good again now, and she’s one of my closest friends.
 Thankfully, we have no lingering romantic feelings!
-I spiralled again during that time, my depression and anxiety reaching an all time high.
+I spiralled again during that time, my depression and anxiety reaching an all-time high.
 I cried and panicked at school, and the littlest things set me off.
 A kid touching my hair (hurrah for sensory overload), feeling lonely at lunch and being awkward with my friends – I felt like a freak, a fuck up, a waste of space.
 The suicidal urges got bad again – and I’ve never hated anyone as much as I hated myself then.

 I had had enough.
 I went to the doctor, got sent to therapy and worked tirelessly to learn to cope with my depression and anxiety.
 I had relapses, breakdowns, and a pretty shit time.
-But my friends, my incredible therapist, and my downright angelic family, I made it through.
+But with my friends, my incredible therapist, and my downright angelic family, I made it through.
 And I’m still mentally ill – I have panic attacks, I have depression and anxiety spells – that might never change.
 But I’m here, I’m alive, and I want you to be too.
 It might not seem worth all the crap, but fuck, it’s so worth it.

 Thanks for reading my life story.
 If you made it this far then congratulations, and if you didn’t, then how are you reading this?
 Mmm, paradoxes.